Team-CamCount/CamCount_ML_Scripts/README.md

 python server.py
 ```
 3. Power on the ESP32, once it connects to the server.py script a message will be sent to the screen ensuring the connection and frames will start comming in and being interpreted by the tracking script

+### Credits
+We thank the author of the following [repo](https://github.com/mikel-brostrom/yolov8_tracking) which we took insperation from, and the many talented developers who developed the building blocks which made it possible